Introduction

 Extraction of the foul air

-The buildings of quartering which produce foul air are primarily the latrines, the kitchen, the generating power station, the infirmary and the reserves with vivres.
+The buildings of quartering which produce foul air are primarily the latrines, the kitchen, the generating power station, the infirmary and the reserves with food.

 It is thus necessary, for these casemates, to establish a special network of sheaths leading the foul air outside the fortification.
 Electromechanical extractors activate this elimination.

-To differentiate these sheaths, others which traverse the galleries, the standard adopted by the CORF is that they are painted in yellow.
-It should well be recognized that this standard, actually applied in the first achievements - SFAM- was not systematically followed elsewhere.
+To differentiate these sheaths from others which traverse the galleries, the standard adopted by the CORF is that they are painted in yellow.

 Notice

-After war, by preoccupation with economies, all the repainted sheaths received a color gray aluminium and only their collars and valves were painted in yellow.
+After war, by preoccupation with economies, all the repainted sheaths received a color gray aluminum and only their collars and valves were painted in yellow.

 Recycling of the interior fresh air